thinkofher/thinkofher.github.io/_posts/2020-10-04-how-i-built-this-website.md

 Unfortunately I'm not the best web designer.
 I like tweaking JavaScript, I also enjoy working with HTML and different text templating engines.
 But I was always struggling with writing CSS.
 I never enjoyed it.
 I am aware that you can accomplish great things with it and I wish that one day I won't fall asleep when forcing myself to write CSS, but today I'm afraid my websites will continue to look... ugly.

 But hey, I am programmer.
-I can try to make my websites look little less uglier with the help of existing style sheets, that people smarter than me crated to reuse.
+I can try to make my websites look little less uglier with the help of existing style sheets, that people smarter than me created to reuse.

 There are a lot of CSS frameworks out there.
 It's hard to choose one.
 We have also classless style sheets for very minimalistic sites.
 And there is [W3.CSS](https://www.w3schools.com/w3css/).

 Seriously.
 Why it isn't popular?
 It's minimalistic, lightweight and responsive CSS framework inspired by material design, without any JavaScript dependencies.
 It's also free to use without any license.
 It's well documented with many functional examples that you can use in your website and great looking templates for starting your work from a little higher level.

-It really caught my attention and I will recommend it to everyone that need something small for building your site from scratch without need to write a lot of boilerplate CSS.
+It really caught my attention and I will recommend it to everyone that need something small for building website from scratch without need to write a lot of boilerplate CSS.

+### Summary

+You should have your website.
+Dont' wait anymore.
+You can post on your site whatever you want, you're in charge.
+Mine works as a place for my resume, projects and blog.
+You can post photos of your family or your dog (sic!) if you wish so.
+It's all up to you.
+I described some basic tooling, but I'm sure you could also use some predefined template and probably you will be more than glad with it.
+I just like doing things from scratch.